tradingview/rest_integrations_docs/source/trading/Mapping_symbols.rst

 The mapping is required when you use TradingView data that is available from a third-party source.
 If you plan to use *only* your symbols, you don't need to implement mapping.
-However, if you decide to use both TradingView (available from a third-party source) and your own data, you must implement mapping for all symbols, including yours.
+However, if you decide to use both TradingView and your own data, you must implement mapping for all symbols, including yours.

 How to implement
 .................